Software Engineer Detained At JFK, Given Test To Prove He's An Engineer

 Might have been your particular professor didn't like them?

-proctologists and gyanecologist (Score:2, Funny)
+proctologists and gyanecologist (Score:5, Funny)

 I wonder what kind of tests do they give them.